Ovid2020/BattleShip/README.md

 >      10 oo oo oo oo oo oo oo oo oo oo

 This sequence repeats till either player has hit every spot on the other player's private board that has a ship in it.
-For instance, taking the complete example board for player one from above, player two's winning public board may look like:
+For instance, taking the complete board from above, player two's winning public board may look like:

 >        1  2  3  4  5  6  7  8  9  10
 >     1  XX -- oo oo oo oo oo -- oo oo